-The Americas program sponsored by Nonviolence International (NI-Americas) is spearheaded by Andres Thomas Conteris, who has served as the Director of the Program on the Americas since 1999.
+The Americas program sponsored by Nonviolence International (NI-Americas) is led by Andres Thomas Conteris, who has served as the Director of the Program on the Americas since 1999.

 In 2009, Andres assisted in leading international solidarity efforts to oppose the coup d’état in Honduras.
 He was the only American who stayed in the Brazilian embassy in Tegucigalpa with President Zelaya for more than four months.
 He has led numerous delegations to Honduras and Latin America focusing on topics such as human rights and justice.

 The NI Program on the Americas has worked to get the “Training Manual for Nonviolent Defense Against the Coup d’ État” translated into Spanish and is currently in the process of printing 500 copies to be distributed throughout Latin America.
 180 copies will be distributed in Honduras where the most recent coup took place in the Americas.
 The SERPAJ network is active in 13 countries in Latin America: Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Mexico, Nicaragua, Panama, Paraguay, Peru, and Uruguay and each of the national networks will distribute 5 copies each.